 4. Enable Night Mode for viewing approach charts at night

-- Go to the Settings app on the iPad.
+- Go to the Settings icon on the iPad.

 - You’ll be at the “General” selection on the left by default; scroll down on the right side and select “Accessibility”.

-- Select the “Triple-click Home” option now at the bottom of the list (labeled “Accessibility Shortcut” in iOS 7).
+- Select the “Triple-click Home” option now at the bottom of the list.

-- Select “Toggle White on Black” from the list (“Invert Colors” in iOS 7).
-A check mark indicates you’ve selected it.
+- Select “Toggle White on Black” from the list (you’ll see a check mark at the right when it’s selected).

 Now, when viewing an approach chart and you click the home button three times quickly (circular button on the lower front of the iPad), you’ll invert the colors of the screen.
 This makes for a much better low-light viewing experience at night in the cockpit.

 Using an app called GoodReader ($4.99 from the App Store), you can store and organize a wealth of free PDFs and other aviation electronic documents.
 The options are almost endless, but here are a few recommendations: